w233w/Little-TouHou/README.md

 You can find your HP on the upper left and bombs on the upper right.

-You lost when you have not HP.

-Bomb can remove all bullets on screen.
+The bomb can remove all bullets on the screen.

-Every time you get hit, you will lose 1 HP and trigger a significent smaller bomb that clear near by bullets.
+Every time you get hit, you lose 1 HP and trigger a significantly smaller bomb that clears only nearby bullets.

 ## On Going